LEARNAcademy/Instructor-Handbook/README.md

 Providing feedback is less about grading student performance than it is about getting students comfortable with giving a tech talk and providing tips on how to improve a talk.

 As such we typically a modified 'Perfection Game' approach.
-In short a staff member touches on:
+In short, when providing feedback a staff member touches on:

 - What was great about the talk
 - What could be done to elevate the talk